jsheth7/openify/README.md

 * Add additional input sources (the openssl git log's RSS feed would be cool)
 * Part of the code for Pushover notifications is written - it just needs to be hooked into the right place
 * Allow arbitrary recipients to be defined (via a config file or database entries)
-* Decide whether all of this code should be moved to a framework (Symfony / Silex / Laravel)
+* Decide whether all of this code should be moved to a full framework (Symfony / Silex / Laravel)

 ### Design philosophy: